 Openness.
 Padgett Business Services will inform our clients and employees that we have policies and practices for the management of personal information and make these policies and practices understandable and easily available.

 Individual access.
-When requested in writing, Padgett Business Services will: inform individuals, within 30 days, if we have any personal information about them; explain how it is or has been used and provide a list of any organizations to which it has been disclosed; give individuals access to their information; correct or amend any personal information if its accuracy and completeness is challenged and found to be deficient; provide a copy of the information requested, or reasons for not providing access, subject to exception set out in Section 9 of the Act.
+When requested in writing, Padgett Business Services will: inform individuals, within 30 days, if we have any personal information about them; explain how it is or has been used and provide a list of any organizations to which it has been disclosed; give individuals access to their information; correct or amend any personal information if its accuracy and completeness are challenged and found to be deficient; provide a copy of the information requested or reasons for not providing access, subject to the exception set out in Section 9 of the Act.
 Padgett Business Services will note any disagreement on the file and advise third parties where appropriate.

 Provide recourse.
 Padgett Business Services has simple and easily accessible complaint procedures that inform complainants the avenues of recourse.
-These include Padgett Business Services complaint procedures, those of industry associations, regulatory bodies and the Privacy Commissioner of Canada.
+These include Padgett Business Services complaint procedures, those of industry associations, regulatory bodies, and the Privacy Commissioner of Canada.
 Our organization will investigate all complaints received and take appropriate measures to correct information handling practices and policies.
 Complaints should be sent to: